Atiksh04/super-duper-carnival/README.md

-## To tun this project do -
+## To run this project do -
-npm install
+- npm install
-npm run dev
+- npm run start